AusClimateService/qqscale/README.md

    (just for precipitation data when using multiplicative adjustment)
 1. `train.py` to calculate the adjustment factors between an *historical* and *reference* dataset (in QDM the reference dataset is a future model simulation; in CDFm it is observations)
-1. `adjust.py` to apply the adjustment factors to the target data
+1. `adjust.py` to apply the adjustment factors to the *target* data (in QDM the target data is observations; in CDFm it is a model simulation)
 1. (optional) `match_mean_change.py` to match up the model and QDM mean change

 ### Large datasets